Bali Diving Course: Learn to Dive in the Beautiful Waters of Bali, Indonesia

 • Night Diver

-Depending on the specialties chosen for this Bali diving course your dive locations in Bali may change but you will definitely get trained in the right conditions.
-Upon completion, you will be able to dive to a maximum depth of 40 meters which is also the maximum depth for recreational diving.
+Depending upon the specialties chosen for this course, your dive locations in Bali may vary, but you will receive training under the right conditions.
+Upon completion, you can dive to a maximum depth of 40 meters, the maximum depth permitted for recreational diving.

 PADI Rescue Diver